agoetz4407/weather-dashboard/README.md

 # Module 6 Challenge - Weather Dashboard

 ## This app has the following functionality
-- User types in a city name and clicks search, after which API calls and displays current weather and 5 day forcast
+- User types in a city name and clicks search, after which app performs API calls and displays current weather and 5 day forcast
 - Weather data includes current temp, wind speed, humidity and UV index, which is color coded based on severity
 - A search button is generated for each previously searched city, and is saved to local storage to persist for the next time time user loads the app
--
+- When a search button is clicked, the weather is displayed for that city

 ---